A Message from Beyond

 About the Cover

-Kate and I spent a great deal of time looking for a house that would be our quintessential small town home with enough of a historical look to appear to have a history.
+Kate and Don spent a great deal of time looking for a house that would be the quintessential small town home with enough of a historical look to appear to have a history.

 After all, the point of the book is to learn a little more about the history of a place, and do so in a fun way.
 Ghost stories are fun!
 It stands to reason that a ghost story based on real people who once inhabited a home would be both fun and educational.

-Since the sub-title spoke of small towns, we chose a building that typified small town America - not too ornate, definitely not modern.
-We found several homes in western Chicagoland that we liked, and finally settled on this house.
-It's not a home described by any of the stories in the book, and to the best of our knowledge it does not have historical significance, but it visually got our point across.
+Since the sub-title spoke of small towns, they chose a building that typified small town America - not too ornate, definitely not modern.
+They looked at several homes in western Chicagoland and finally settled on this house.
+It's not a home described by any of the stories in the book, and to the best of their knowledge, it does not have historical significance, but it visually gets the point across.